i-TechSupport-orlando/btenforce/README.md

 `LOGIN_ITEM_CONTROL="enforce"` Deletes all user added login items.
 This prevents the students from loading software when the machine boots.
 This is a tactic used by students on managed macOS devices to launch software that is restricted by Jamf Pro.
 There's a delay between when the device boots and when Jamf Pro's software restrictions feature begins enforcing restricted software.
 Restricting login items prevents the students from launching software on the restricted list.
 If a student adds a login item, it is quickly deleted by `btenforce`.

 ## Daemon Status and Control
-- Check Daemon
-`sudo launchctl list | grep itech` A positive result will show something similar to `-  0   com.itech.btenforce`
+- Check Daemon:    `sudo launchctl list | grep itech` A positive result will show something similar to `-  0   com.itech.btenforce`
-- Unload Daemon
-`sudo launchctl bootout system/com.itech.btenforce`
+- Unload Daemon:   `sudo launchctl bootout system/com.itech.btenforce`
-- Load Daemon
-`sudo launchctl bootstrap system/Library/LaunchDaemons/com.itech.btenforce.plist`
+- Load Daemon:     `sudo launchctl bootstrap system /Library/LaunchDaemons/com.itech.btenforce.plist`
-- Restart Daemon
-`sudo launchctl bootout system/com.itech.btenforce && sudo launchctl bootstrap system/Library/LaunchDaemons/com.itech.btenforce.plist`
+- Restart Daemon:  `sudo launchctl bootout system/com.itech.btenforce && sudo launchctl bootstrap system /Library/LaunchDaemons/com.itech.btenforce.plist`

 # Installing `btenforce`